julien-tierny/ttk-data/docs/mpiExample.md

 For more information about how to run a pipeline in parallel in ParaView with MPI, please refer to the [ParaView documentation](https://docs.paraview.org/en/latest/ReferenceManual/parallelDataVisualization.html).

-Please note both ParaView and TTK need to be compiled with MPI to allow for parallel execution in a distributed context (by setting the following CMake flags `-DPARAVIEW_USE_MPI=ON` and `-DTTK_ENABLE_MPI=ON` for ParaView and TTK respectively).
+Please note both ParaView and TTK need to be compiled with MPI to allow for parallel execution in a distributed context.
+For that we refer the reader to the ParaView and TTK installation instructions, but, in short, this can be done by setting the following CMake flags `PARAVIEW_USE_MPI=ON` and `TTK_ENABLE_MPI=ON` for ParaView and TTK respectively.
+Also, for processing large-scale datasets (typically beyond $1024^3$), we recommend to build TTK with 64 bit identifiers (by setting the CMake flag `TTK_ENABLE_64BIT_IDS=ON`).

 ## Pipeline description